 Option Description Boot Mode Enables you to set the boot mode of the system.
 CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode.
 If the operating system supports UEFI , you can set this option to UEFI .
-Setting this field to BIOS allows compatibility with non-UEFI operating systems.
-This option is set to UEFI by default. i NOTE: Setting this field to UEFI disables the BIOS Boot Settings menu.
+Setting this field to BIOS enables compatibility with non-UEFI operating systems.
+This option is set to UEFI by default.
+NOTE: Setting this field to UEFI disables the BIOS Boot Settings menu.
 Boot Sequence Retry Enables or disables the Boot Sequence Retry feature.
 If this option is set to Enabled and the system fails to boot, the system re-attempts the boot sequence after 30 seconds.
 This option is set to Enabled by default.

-Option Description Hard-Disk Failover Specifies the drive that is booted in the event of a drive failure.
+Hard-Disk Failover Specifies the drive that is booted in the event of a drive failure.
 The devices are selected in the Hard-Disk Drive Sequence on the Boot Option Setting menu.
 When this option is set to Disabled , only the first drive in the list is attempted to boot.
 When this option is set to Enabled , all drives are attempted to boot in the order selected in the Hard-Disk Drive Sequence .
 This option is not enabled for UEFI Boot Mode .
 This option is set to Disabled by default.
-Boot Option Settings Enables you to configure the boot sequence and the boot devices.
-BIOS Boot Settings Enables or disables BIOS boot options.
-NOTE: This option is enabled only if the boot mode is BIOS.
-UEFI Boot Settings Enables or disables UEFI Boot options. () NOTE: This option is enabled only if the boot mode is UEFI.
+Generic USB Boot Enables or disables the USB boot option.
+This option is set to Disabled by default.
+Hard-disk Drive Placeholder Enables or disables the Hard-disk drive placeholder option.
+This option is set to Disabled by default.
+BIOS Boot Enables or disables BIOS boot options.
+Settings NOTE: This option is enabled only if the boot mode is BIOS.
+UEFI Boot Enables or disables UEFI Boot options.
+Settings The Boot options include IPv4 PXE and IPv6 PXE .
+This option is set to IPv4 by default.
+NOTE: This option is enabled only if the boot mode is UEFI.
+UEFI Boot Sequence Enables you to change the boot device order.
+Boot Options Enable/Disable Enables you to select the enabled or disabled boot devices.